-It should be pointed out that the total cost of the Big Inch pipe line was \$95,000,000 and that of the second war emergency pipe line, the 20-inch line, is estimated at \$75,000,000.
-The total is only a little larger than the cost of the Canol project in Canada which to date has not yielded any petroleum for the war effort and which on completion in the spring of 1944 will yield only 3,000 barrels a day of crude oil, and about 1,500 barrels a day of gasoline, as contrasted with the total delivery of 535,000 barrels a day by the two big pipe lines.
-The Petroleum Administrator for War had no connection with the Canol project.
+The total estimated cost of the Big Inch pipe line was \$95,000,000 and that of the second war emergency pipe line, the 20-inch line, is estimated at \$75,000,000.
+These expenditures should be compared with the \$35,000,000 spent by the War Department in connection with the Canol project to build a much shorter pipe line with a capacity of only 3,000 barrels per day as contrasted with the total rated capacity of 535,000 barrels a day for the two big pipe lines.
+Neither the Petroleum Administration for War nor the War Production Board had any connection with the Canol project.

-A total of 17 other pipe lines have also been completed embracing with the 2 large lines, more than 11,000 miles of construction, reversals, and conversions.
-For the most part, the smaller pipe lines serve special purposes, but in each case their contribution to a local situation benefited the Nation-wide petroleum transportation picture.
+A total of 17 other pipe-line projects have also been completed embracing with the 2 large lines, more than 11,000 miles of construction, reversals, and conversions.
+For the most part, the smaller pipe lines serve special purposes, but their contribution to a local situation benefited the Nation-wide petroleum transportation picture.

-In late 1941 pipe lines accounted for less than 3 percent of petroleum shipments into district No. I. In the third quarter of 1943 pipe lines accounted for over 18 percent of such shipments and are rapidly increasing their proportionate contribution of essential petroleum deliveries.
+In late 1941, pipe lines accounted for less than 3 percent of petroleum shipments into district I. In the third quarter of 1943, pipe lines accounted for over 18 percent of such shipments and are rapidly increasing their proportionate contribution of essential petroleum deliveries.
+The through deliveries of petroleum products from district III to district I should also serve to relieve the shortage in district II.